VishuPS/SNR-Tool/README.md

 ## Additive white gaussian noise
 AWGN is often used as a channel model in which the only impairment to communication is a linear addition of wideband or white noise with a constant spectral density (expressed as watts per hertz of bandwidth) and a Gaussian distribution of amplitude.

+## BER
+In telecommunication transmission, the bit error rate (BER) is the percentage of bits that have errors relative to the total number of bits received in a transmission, usually expressed as ten to a negative power.

 ## Prerequisites
 MATLAB/Octave